alejoforero/did_multiplegt_fast/README.md

 Set maxprocessors(#) to a number close to the cores of your computer such that it minimizes mod(breps,#).
 For example if you set breps to 50 and have a 16 core processor, the most efficient parameter is either 13 or 17.
 Your mileage may vary.
 Also note that this will open # Stata sessions each with a copy of your data.
 Make sure you have enough RAM memory for that, and if not, minimize the estimation dataset with only the needed variables.

-This command adaptation accelerates the boostrap estimations, and will work better with a higher number of `breps'.
-With a low number of `breps', (e.g. <5) it will be ->slower<- than the original command, due to the overhead costs of setting up the parallel Stata instances.
+This command adaptation accelerates the boostrap estimations, and will work better with a higher number of breps.
+With a low number of breps, (e.g. <5) it will be ->slower<- than the original command, due to the overhead costs of setting up the parallel Stata instances.

 # Requirements